-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 If detected early enough the progression of the disease may be slowed down.
 Since two-thirds of all kidney disease cases are caused by either high blood pressure or diabetes, controlling your blood pressure and blood glucose levels can be key to prolonging the disease.

 One of the side effects of chronic kidney failure is having too much protein in your system.
 Now, you know that protein is necessary to keep the body strong and healthy.
 However, this is a case where too much protein is not a good thing, because your kidney can no longer keep it at normal levels.
 Therefore, your diet needs to be altered to cut way down on any foods that have protein.

 Quit smoking.
 It is the best health decision you can make not only for your kidneys but also your lungs.
 Obesity like diabetes and hypertension increases health complications.
 Maintain healthy weight by eating right and exercising regularly.
 Kidney diseases should not be taken lightly.
 An early diagnosis and appropriate kidney disease treatment measures will improve function and raise the quality of your life.